SAP-samples/upscale-commerce-open-payment-integration/postman/klarna/iframe/README.md

       KlarnaCheckoutComponent
     );

 This code is mapping the KlarnaCheckoutComponent component class to the string "klarna-checkout".
-The registrationService is a service which is shared between the PWA and the custom component, and essentially by providing this mapping, we are telling the PWA that this component exists.
+The registrationService is a service shared between the PWA and the custom component, and essentially, by providing this mapping, we are telling the PWA that this component exists.
 Like the gatewayProviderName property above, feel free to set this string to anything you like as well.

 4. Publish Component Library
 Open the klarna-checkout folder in terminal and execute commands to install all dependencies, build, and package the application.